-Eastern Edge is proud to present RetroFlex a year long curatorial project developed by Kailey Bryan, Jason Penney, and Jason Wells.
-This comprehensive year long program focuses on themes pertinent to emergent queer perspectives and history contextualized alongside Eastern Edge’s own legacy as a queer space.
+Eastern Edge was proud to present RetroFlex a year-long curatorial project developed by Kailey Bryan, Jason Penney, and Jason Wells.
+Starting January 2019, This comprehensive year-long program focuses on themes pertinent to emergent queer perspectives and history contextualized alongside Eastern Edge’s own legacy as a queer space.

 Viewing artistic practice as a necessary and incisive tool in creating queer history and challenging authoritative ideas surrounding archival practices divorced from community engagement they have developed a robust program of exhibitions, video screenings, artist talks, performance interventions, and commissioned texts.